Evaluation

 What Is Root Mean Square Error (RMSE)?

 Root mean square error (RMSE) is an evaluation metric for numeric predictions that reports the typical error size in the target unit.
 It appears in eval pipelines, regression tests, forecasts, scoring models, numeric extraction, and agent tool-result checks.
-RMSE squares each residual, averages the squared errors, then takes the square root, which makes large misses count more than small misses.
-FutureAGI treats RMSE as a cohort-level numeric reliability signal, not a complete quality score.
+RMSE squares each residual, averages the squared errors, then takes the square root, which makes large misses count more than small misses. the property that makes it useful for production AI work where the cost of one $50,000 invoice-extraction error swamps a hundred $5 errors.

-Why RMSE Matters in Production LLM and Agent Systems
+Why RMSE matters in production LLM and agent systems

-How FutureAGI Handles RMSE
+How FutureAGI handles RMSE

 A real workflow: an engineer evaluates an invoice-processing agent that extracts total_due, tax_amount, and payment_terms_days.
 Each dataset row stores expected numeric fields.
 The eval job computes residuals for each field, then writes rmse_total_due, rmse_tax_amount, and rmse_terms_days as run metrics.
 FutureAGI shows those metrics by dataset version, prompt version, model route, customer segment, and tool version.